-SOC342G • Race, Ethnicity, and Peacemaking
+SOC342G • Race, Ethnicity, (fall, occasionally interim, spring) 3 credits and Peacemaking

 Exploration of the historical development of race and ethnicity as distinct but related social constructs.
 Analysis of the differential impact of race and ethnicity on groups and individuals.
 Appreciation of voices of peacemakers from both majority and minority groups.
 Prerequisites: [GES130; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES246; World Cultures (U) course].